dayton-outar/shillings/docs/ANALYSIS.md

    Techniques involved includes,

    1. Highlighting a misleading metric as a surrogate for revenue

+      > Companies often prominently disclose SSS (_same-store sales_) in their Earnings Releases, and investors use it as a key indicator of company performance.
+      >
+      > ...
+      >
+      > However, because SSS fall outside of GAAP coverage, no universally accepted definition exists, and calculations may vary from company to company.

    2. Highlighting a misleading metric as a surrogate for earnings

+      > ... management removed $97 million in expenses for interest, tax, depreciation and some other items to to a metric it called _adjusted EBITDA_ (earnings before interest, taxes, depreciation, and amortization).
+Then, it removed $15 million in non-cash stock compensation expense, bringing the company to and adjusted cash EBITDA of _negative_ $8 million.

    3. Highlighting a misleading metric as a surrogate for cash flow

+      > Companies sometimes present metrics like "cash earnings" or "cash EBITDA" (as we just saw with Global Crossing).
+Do not confuse these metrics with substitutes for cash flow!
+Many companies and investors alike believe that these metrics (as well as plain old EBITDA) are good surrogates for cash flow simply because the calculation includes the adding back of noncash expenses such as depreciation.

 2. Distorting Balance Sheet metrics to avoid showing deterioration

    Techniques involved includes,

    1. Distorting accounts receivable metrics to hide revenue problems

+      Mentioned under Cash Flow Shenanigans in ***Boosting CFFO by selling receivables before the collection date***

    2. Distorting inventory metrics to hide profitability problems

+      Mentioned under Cash Flow Shenanigans in ***Boosting operating cash flow using unsustainable activities***

    3. Distorting financial asset metrics to hide impairment problems

+      > New Century realized that investors would be seriously spooked if they knew that the company had reduced its reserves while its subprime loan portfolio was souring and that this reduction was the primary driver of earnings.
+Indeed, analysts who followed New Century were monitoring the company's allowance for loan losses closely as the subprime market started to crack.
+So when the company released its September 2006 results, management quietly changed its reserve presentation. ... the company grouped the loan loss reserve with another reserve (allowances for real estate owned) and presented the two together as one unit ...
+By combining the two reserves, New Century could say in its release that reserves increased from $236.5 million in June to $239 .4 million in September.
+However, the number on which investors had previously been focused&mdash;the loan loss reserve&mdash;declined from $209.9 million to $191.6 million.
+The loan loss reserve fell because bad loans that had been written off (call _charge-offs_) had accelerated and New Century had failed to record a sufficient expense to refill the reserve

    4. Distorting debt metrics to hide liquidity problems

+      > The centerpiece of Parmalat's fraud seems to have been the company's use of offshore entities to hide fictitious or impaired assets, fabricate the reduction of debt, and create fake income.
+The scope of the fraudulent activities that Parmalat is alleged to have engaged in is quite amazing.
+SEC litigation against the company names a few, including forging the repurchase of its debt, faking the sale of bogus or uncollectible receivables, falsifying the payment of payables, recording fictional revenue, mischaracterizing debt as equity, disguising intercompany loans as income, and diverting company cash to various bisinesses owned by members of the CEO's family.

 ### Acquisition Accounting Shenanigans